Pulover/PuloversMacroCreator/Documentation/About.md

 # Change Log

 ## Version 5.2.7
+* Added support for **Image to Text** from image file in *Image Search* command window.
-* Fixed ListView data not showing after adding a macro with groups enabled.
+* Fixed blank ListViews after adding a macro with groups enabled.
 * Fixed groups not showing in duplicated macros.
 * Fixed mixing content when editing macros after duplicating a list.
 * Fixed small bugs.